mendixlabs/FileDocumentViewer/README.md

 This widget allows to embed and view any System.FileDocument object inside a form.
 In the modeler, using microflows or the file downloader, documents can be opened as download or inside a new window.
 With this widget however, files can be opened inside dataviews.

+## Limitations

+* **Due to limitations of the browsers on Android, viewing PDFs on your Android device will not work.
+You should link to the PDF so people can open it instead**

 ## Contributing
 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!